Naxus28/js-oop-snake-game/README.md

 **Implementation**

-As far as the code implementation, I took an OO approach because:
+I took an OO approach because:

 1. I believe OOP is the best way to represent "real life" objects, making it very suitable for writing a game.